JovanMoolah/GesturetoSpeech/README.md

 # GesturetoSpeech
-A for loop for main code that uses prompts to output data .
+A for loop is used to run code.

 Dateset used for model is based on: https://universe.roboflow.com/mkjahf/kjldovpnqbd/dataset/18